jeremyfelt/webconference-2014/talk.md

 	* Deployment
 	* Testing

-Throughtout these four parts, as a whole and individually, we focus on two key pieces.
+Throughout these four parts, as a whole and individually, we focus on two key pieces.

 Pieces:

 	* Establish a workflow.
 	* Include everyone.

+I'm going to walk through some opinionated overviews with more detail in some places than others.
+I'm hoping to get brains moving and ideas triggering.
+I think we'll have time afterward to go in depth on a few areas of interest if needed.

 ## Version Control

 The most important part of a development workflow is version control.

-This will be used to keep track of your code and likely some of your processes.
+This can be used to keep track of your code and likely some of your processes.
 At WSU we're currently using it to track our platform code, the provisioning for our servers, and our deployment scripts that get things to production.
 In some cases we even use it to version our documentation.

 ### Slide -----smiley------smiley------smiley-------sad Graph with a line back.

 Not only does verion control give you the ability to maintain a log of what has happened—something you can reference when trying to determine when a bug was introduced or what the reasoning for an approach was—it allows you to rollback to any point in the history of your project and get a view of how exactly things worked.

-Before you can get started with version control as part of your workflow, we need to decide which type of version control to use.
+The first version control decision to make is which type.

 ### Git or SVN

-There's a storied history of version control software that is completely worth reading.
+There's a storied history around the progression of version control over the years that's completely worth reading.
 I'll have a couple sources attached to the published slides for those that are interested.

 The two most popular packages now are Git and SVN.
 The choice should be made carefully and early.
 Once you choose one, it's best if you can feel comfortable embracing it.